 IOLs Don’t Always Eliminate the Need for Glasses

-Some patients, however, continue to require glasses or contacts to see clearly even after their premium IOLs have been implanted.
+Some Cataract patients continue to require glasses or contacts to see clearly even after their IOLs have been implanted.
 While their vision may be vastly improved after the removal of their cataracts, residual refractive errors keep them reliant on external lenses.
-It is with these patients in mind that SightMD offers LASIK after cataract surgery at each of our six Long Island locations.

 Premium IOLs Improve Vision Dramatically